Kitisplode/minecraftMod-golemFirstStone/README.md

 First of Diorite also does not attack directly, instead summoning a small group of Diorite Pawns to attack its targets instead.

 ---

+Features currently planned for future updates:
++ Add the flame inside of First of Diorite's head lol
++ Add some interactions between the Firsts and the villagers, similar to the Iron Golem.
++ Change the way to obtain the heads to something more interesting than just crafting them.

 **Requires Fabric Modloader, Fabric API, and GeckoLib.
 Supports Minecraft Java Edition 1.20.1 only.**